lolisaigao1234/akam-proxy/prompt.md

 ```bash
 client error: Error: Parse Error: Invalid method encountered
 ```
 Create console.log statements to debug the problem.
 Make sure create step by step log statements to debug the problem.
 As this problem is still the same as before, we would have to find the root cause of the problem.
+Also, the error message is really vague.
+Is there a way to get the root cause of the problem?

 Update the CLAUDE.md file accordingly.